hrittikhere/awsgraviton_twitter/readme.md

 The Bot is built using python with the help of the tweepy,  socks and other libraries.
 It's hosted on GitHub.
 The code is pulled from the remote repository periodically without you needing to access the machine.
 Any time you update the code on github, it's pulled via cron jobs in 1 min, and the updated code becomes the backend.
 ### Secure Run
 So, to run the Bot we need the libraries, Twitter tokens and the code.
 We take care of the code in the previous stage and the tokens are already securely uploaded on the VM's code repository.
 We protect the access tokens by keeping the file (tokens.py) in .gitignore.
-With the code and access tokens taken care of, the run function works similarly to how the code is remotely pulled, i.e., via cron jobs on Graviton every four hours.
+With the code and access tokens taken care of, the run function works similarly to how the code is remotely pulled, i.e., via cron jobs on Graviton X2gD (Lowest $/GIB of RAM) every four hours.

 ![Architecture](https://raw.githubusercontent.com/hrittikhere/awsgraviton_twitter/main/static/ec2.png)